FloatinggOnion/hng-backend-task-2/Readme.md

 - [ ] Retrieve person by 'name' query resource
 - [ ] Add UML diagrams for system design and db structure
 - [x] List API endpoints in Readme
-- [ ] For dynamic parameters...type validation
+- [x] For dynamic parameters...type validation
-- [ ] Create testing script for all CRUD operations.
-Probably just make a Postman collection
+- [x] Create testing script for all CRUD operations.